Chicken Cacciatore with Mushrooms

-Fresh herbs and mushrooms make this easy chicken dish a family favorite.
+Fresh herbs and beautiful mushrooms like chanterelles make this easy chicken dish a family favorite.
 Italian for hunter, cacciatore is an American-Italian term referring to food prepared “hunter-style”.

 Put chicken in a plastic bag with flour, salt and pepper.
 Shake and coat chicken evenly.